 For too many years, too many of you have gotten Condition Code 44 all wrong.
-Completely wrong—an error that continues to result in lost time, mass confusion and denied claims.
-Now, you and your team will learn how to get Condition Code 44 right after attending this seminal webcast on the most controversial billing issue in healthcare and led by the doctor who unraveled layers of confusion built up over the years all because of a mistake made by the Centers for Medicare & Medicaid Services (CMS).
+Completely wrong—an error that continues to result in lost time and effort involving multiple departments in your facility.
+Now, you and your team will learn how to get Condition Code 44 right after attending this seminal webcast on the most controversial claims issue in healthcare and led by the doctor who unraveled layers of confusion built up over the years all because of a process put into place by the Centers for Medicare & Medicaid Services (CMS).

 This often-engrained misconception will require must-needed education for your case management and utilization review teams.
 Fortunately, this groundbreaking educational webcast on Condition Code 44 is the single source of education to clear up this decades-long confusion on the use of this controversial code.
 Now you'll learn how to apply Condition Code 44 correctly when you attend this important webcast.